vinisbranco/FlutterGeolocationBackground/README.md

 # FlutterGeolocationBackground
-An example of getting geo location in background in a flutter App
+An example of getting geo location in background on a flutter App